Trauma Therapy in Kyneton

 Do I need a formal PTSD diagnosis to work with you? +

 No. A formal diagnosis isn't necessary.
-What matters is that you've experienced something too much for your nervous system to process, and you're struggling with the aftermath.
+What matters is that you've experienced something too much for you to process alone, and you're struggling with the aftermath.
 Some people have classic PTSD; others have complex trauma from prolonged experiences or developmental wounds.
 The label matters less than your experience.
 Let's talk about what you're carrying.

 Will I be retraumatized in therapy? +

 My approach is designed to prevent retraumatization.
 We work at your pace, building safety and stabilization first.
-Rather than asking you to relive trauma, we work with your nervous system to process what's stored in your body.
+Rather than asking you to relive trauma, we work with your body to process what's stored.
 You're always in control, and we take care to keep you grounded and resourced throughout the process.

 How long does trauma therapy take? +